-Other times, especially if the buckets are second-hand, they come with damaged or no lids at all.
-You can purchase regular lids separately, or upgrade to gamma lids.
+Other times, especially if the buckets are second-hand, they come with damaged lids or no covers at all.
+You can purchase regular lids separately or upgrade to gamma lids.

 As mentioned earlier, you can use 5-gallon mylar bags to line the inside of your food buckets.
 You can store food items like grain, cereals, flour, and sugar, as well as liquids like vegetable oil in these containers.
 Another option is to store multiple mylar pouches in one bucket.
 Just make sure that the buckets you’re using are made from food-grade plastic to avoid any harmful chemicals leaching into your food.

-The best thing about these buckets is that you can get them for really cheap, sometimes even for free.
-If you’re reusing a food bucket, make sure that it didn’t hold any non-food substances previously.
-You don’t want to use a bucket that used to contain nasty chemicals.
+The best thing about these buckets is that you can get them cheap, sometimes even for free.
+If you’re reusing a food bucket, see to it that it didn’t hold any non-food substances previously.
+You don’t want to use a bucket that once contained nasty chemicals.

 Oxygen absorbers are a neat addition to your food storage arsenal.
 These packets might be small, but they help a great deal in extending your food’s shelf life.

 Oxygen creates an environment for bacteria and fungi to thrive.
-This element also deteriorates vitamins, flavors, and other food components— that’s why apples and potatoes darken when exposed to open air.
+This element also deteriorates vitamins, flavors, and other food components—that’s why apples and potatoes darken when exposed to open air.
 Oxygen absorbers stop this from happening.
-These packets contain iron powder that sucks the oxygen out of the air.
-And when there’s a lesser amount of oxygen in the air, there are lesser chances of spoilage.
+These packets contain iron powder, which sucks the oxygen out of the air.
+And when there’s less oxygen in the air, there are lesser chances of spoilage.

 You made it this far…congratulations!

-You now have the right kind of food, the ideal place , nd the right supplies.
+You now have the right kind of food, the ideal place, and the right supplies.
 Now it’s time to get organizing.

 Efficiency is the backbone of every working prepper pantry.
-It doesn’t matter how many supplies you have; if they’re all dumped in one big pile and can’t find what you need, then all that effort was for nothing.
+It doesn’t matter how many supplies you have.
+If they’re all dumped in one big pile and you can’t find what you need, then all that effort was for nothing.

-Here are some tips on how to whip that prepper pantry into shape:
+Here are some tips on how to whip your prepper pantry into shape:

 Don’t forget to take note of their expiration dates and write them out in Sharpie where you can easily see it.